Keep your corporate golden image golden

 Step 6: Edit the policies

 Edit each policy and remember to use the imported original Windows media as install image.
 Why use the original media instead of my last upgraded image?
 Because the capture process is going to be fully automated and it will not waste your valuable time.
 You also want the newly created images to be as up-to-date as possible and just have the hotfixes that are needed today installed.
 Sometimes Microsoft replaces one hotfix with a more up-to-date hotfix.
-Remember to always have the same service pack level on your imported DVD media as the captured image Service pack level.
-MDT cannot deploy a captured image with i.e. Service pack 1 if the DVD media is RTM.
+Remember to always have the same operating system version on your imported installation media as the captured image operating system version.
+MDT cannot deploy a captured image with i.e. Service pack 1 if the installation media is RTM.